shreyabiradar07/wHACKiest2021_GeekyBytes/README.md

 # wHACKiest2021_GeekyBytes [ALL-GIRLS-TEAM]
-A team of three young women present to you a website made to solve a growing concern in the post covid world, the mental and physical wellbeing of children affected due to the cons of online learning.
+A team of three young women present to you a website made to solve a growing concern in the post lockdown world, the mental and physical wellbeing of children affected due to the cons of online learning.

 Website link:
  https://shreyabiradar07.github.io/wHACKiest2021_GeekyBytes/.